-The Food Services Department / Cook will be responsible for the program which includes but is not limited to:
+The Food Services Department / Cook will be responsible for the program, which includes but is not limited to:

-- 1. At least three meals and two snacks will be provided daily constituting a nutritionally adequate diet. - 2.
-Meals shall be prepared and served in a manner, amount and at times appropriate to the nutritional needs of the students. - The Whitney Academy diet designations are the House Diet, Lowfat house Diet, House Diet Plus Extra Portions and the House Diet Plus Ovaltine Or Carnation Instant Breakfast.
-Individualized diets will be maintained for students if they have medical conditions that require this.

-The Whitney Academy will share information about the nutritional content of meals with parents, guardians and students upon request.
+- At least three meals and two snacks will be provided daily constituting a nutritionally adequate diet. - Meals shall be prepared and served in a manner, amount and at times appropriate to the nutritional needs of the students. - The Whitney Academy diet designations are the House Diet, Low Fat House Diet, House Diet Plus Extra Portions and the House Diet Plus Might Shakes.
+The nutritionist will assess students' monthly and based on each student's Body Mass Index (BMI), will make dietary changes if/when needed.
+Individualized diets will be maintained for students if they have medical conditions that require this. - The Whitney Academy will share information about the nutritional content of meals with parents, guardians and students upon request.